Ice Age of the dimming Sun in 30 years?

-Since the Sun, according to the evidence that we see every day, cannot be a hydrogen sphere powered from within, what then is it, and how is it powered?
-That's not an easy one to answer.
-Here the evidence needs to speak for itself.
-In the course of exploration it becomes apparent that the Sun is not its own master, but is powered from interstellar plasma streams, focused on it by electromagnetic primer fields.
-(See: Cold Nuclear Fusion Powers our Sun) The process is delicate, and fragile to the point that the Sun can become 'inactive.' (see: Has an inactive Sun ever been observed?)
+Since the Sun, according to the evidence that we see every day, cannot be a hydrogen sphere powered from within, what then is it,?
+How is it powered?
+These questions can be answered.
+The evidence speaks for itself.
+In the course of the exploration it becomes apparent that the Sun is not its own master, but is powered from interstellar plasma streams, focused on it by electromagnetic primer fields.
+(See: Cold Nuclear Fusion Powers our Sun) The process is delicate.
+It is fragile to the point that the Sun can become 'inactive.' (see: Has an inactive Sun ever been observed?)

-It is hard, course, to imagine that our Sun - which is widely regarded as an invariable constant, undergoes large solar activity fluctuations, resulting in climate changes on Earth.
+It is hard to imagine that our Sun - which is widely regarded as an invariable constant, undergoes activity fluctuations, resulting in climate changes on Earth.
 But this what we happening, in a process that has just begun.
-The Sun may turn dim overnight with less than a third of its energy output remaining, and that this may happen in roughly 30 to 50 years from now, with which the next Ice Age begins.
+The Sun may turn dim overnight with less than a third of its energy output remaining.
+This may happen in roughly 30 to 50 years from now, with which the next Ice Age begins.

-Surprisingly, evermore evidence comes to light, from research in plasma physics and astrophysics, that indicates that the dimming of the Sun may indeed happen and that the event is near.
-With this considered, the now developing astrophysical event will shape the course of humanity more extensively and more profoundly than any other event in known history.
+Surprisingly, evermore evidence comes to light, from research in plasma physics and astrophysics, that indicates that the dimming of the Sun is near.
+With this considered, the already happening astrophysical event will shape the course of humanity more extensively and more profoundly than any other event in known history.
 Science becomes of critical importance here, to shape the direction.

 As human beings, we have the power to mobilize our creative and productive resources, and thereby meet the great challenge before us.
-As we do this, we will find that in the process of meeting the great Ice Age challenge, the greatest challenge of all times, we will create ourselves in the course of it the brightest world imaginable, which the coming Ice Age doesn't affect us, versus having no future at all.
+As we do this, we will find that in the process of meeting the great Ice Age challenge, the greatest challenge of all times, we will create ourselves a brighter world than we can yet imagine in which the coming Ice Age doesn't affect us, versus having no future at all.

-Of course we can also do nothing, as is presently the case, and die on the 'default train' when the cosmic phase shift begins to the next glaciation period under a 70% dimmer and cooler Sun.
-In order to inspire some interest in society, for getting off the train to tragedy, I have combined my research into the video production, "Ice Age of the Dimming Sun in 30 Years."
+Of course we can also do nothing, as is presently the case, and thereby die on the 'default train' when the cosmic phase shift begins without us being prepared for it.
+In order to inspire some interest in society, for getting itself off the train to tragedy, I have re-organized and expanded my earlier video production, "Ice Age of the Dimming Sun in 30 Years."

-By popular request after more than 25,000 viewings of the original video, and in response to comments received, I have updated the original video from June 2013.
-I gave the presentation a new voice, a new form, and some additional leading-edge discoveries in science.
-And to make the content more accessible, I have divided the original video's ten parts into a series of ten individual videos, with a new musical theme for the series.
+By popular request after more than 25,000 viewings of the original video, and in response to comments received, I gave the presentation a new voice, a new form, and included additional leading-edge discoveries in science.
+Also, in order to make the content more accessible, I have divided the original video's ten-part content into a series of ten individual videos.

 On Carbon-14 measurements of solar cosmic-ray flux

-With the discovery in the 1940s, that Solar cosmic-ray flux transmutes atmospheric nitrogen into trace amounts of Carbon-14, historic C-14 measurements enable the correlation of historic solar activity changes with historic global climate variations, including the modern Great Global Warming from the end of the Little Ice Age in the 1600s to the Year 2000, after which solar activity began to diminish again.
+With the discovery in the 1940s, that Solar cosmic-ray flux transmutes atmospheric nitrogen into trace amounts of Carbon-14, so that historic C-14 measurements enable the correlation of historic solar activity changes with historic global climate variations, including the modern Great Global Warming from the end of the Little Ice Age in the 1600s to the Year 1998, after which solar activity began to diminish again.
 (See: What is Carbon-14 and the CLOUD experiment.
 Note: Berillium-10 also serves as a cosmogenic proxy for historic solar activity variations - See: Ice Age Start-up: Phase I now 45% complete)

 It is hard to imagine that a vast new agriculture needs to be created that replaces almost all of the world's present agriculture and is able to feed 7 to 10 billion people under a radically dimmer Sun.